 It’s not that us dudes don’t feel.
 A lot of us feel DEEP, amigos.
-It’s just that we maybe process them at a very high rate of speed?
+It’s just that we process them at a very high rate of speed?
 The quicker it’s done the faster we can get back to berating and wrestling each other (that’s how we show love).

 So it was an eventful start to the last day of my lovely vacation.
 The rest was spent reading hilarious graphic novels, secretly getting high (because I only brought enough for myself and my buddies who are reading this are now justifiably pissed at me.
 But, hey, they know me.
 I’m an asshole.
 Asshole is as asshole does), chilling in the hot tub with good buds, more Malibu and Coke and finishing off the day with a meal by the universally regarded Top Chef (it’s actually a tie between two braves in our tribe but the other one wasn’t around; he was in a galaxy far, far away this year) of our concern.
-The master culinarian (cool I wasn’t sure if that was a real word!) prepared the following (the dumbass extraordinaire assisted): perfect steak with a mushroom cream sauce that filled my brain’s relevant receptors with sheer joy, red potatoes, healthy salad, crisp seasoned asparagus, and the usual compliment of choice red wine to wash it all down with (a Rioja I believe).
+The master culinarian (cool I wasn’t sure if that was a real word!) prepared the following (the dumbass extraordinaire assisted): perfect steak with a mushroom cream sauce that filled my brain’s relevant receptors with sheer joy, red potatoes, healthy salad, crisp seasoned asparagus, and the usual complement of choice red wine to wash it all down with (a Rioja I believe).

-We gathered together after dinner to enjoy the last few hours of our yearly pilgrimage before going to bed to face the god awful check out Sunday morning.
+We gathered together after dinner to enjoy the last few hours of our yearly pilgrimage before going to bed to face the god awful checkout Sunday morning.

 I wanted to stay up more and enjoy more but I was too full and sleepy.
 So I went to bed kinda early.

 I’ve been to 6 of these jams total and this was my 2nd favorite!
-The first can’t be beat: everything is new and shiny and I weighed 30 pounds less so it was easier to move around and I had a job that paid more than a substitute teacher makes and I actually lived on my own and not with my parents.
+The first can’t be beaten because everything is new and shiny and I weighed 30 pounds less so it was easier to move around and I had a job that paid more than a substitute teacher makes and I actually lived on my own and not with my parents.
 So I had a lot more going for me that 1st time.

 But in a lot of ways, I’d much rather be who I am now than who I was then.
-I don’t have most of the material markers of success most people in my friend group have anymore but I’ve never been happier and more clear eyed about who I want to be, who I am and what I need to do next.
+I don’t have most of the material markers of success most people in my friend group have anymore but I’ve never been happier and more clear-eyed about who I want to be, who I am and what I need to do next.